This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Assemble the Mushroom Lasagna:

-• Spread 4-5 tablespoons of the sauce over the bottom of the dish.
-Add a layer of noodles (about 4 noodles), then spread ⅓ of the sauce, ⅓ of the ricotta, 1 tablespoon of the chopped basil, ⅓ of the Gruyere and ⅓ of the mushrooms.
+• Add ⅓ of the ricotta, 1 tablespoon of the chopped basil, and ⅓ of the shredded Gruyere.

-• Spray one side of a sheet of foil with oil spray and lightly cover the dish, place the dish on a rimmed sheet pan and transfer to the oven.
+• Spray one side of a sheet of foil with oil spray and lightly cover the dish.
+Place the dish on a rimmed sheet pan and transfer to the oven.
 Bake for 30 minutes then remove the foil and bake another 15 minutes until bubbly and lightly browned around the edges.

 • Transfer the baked lasagna from the oven and let it rest for 10 minutes, sprinkle with chopped parsley and serve.